anjithababuraj/anjithababuraj/README.md

 Hi there, I'm Anjitha Baburaj!
-I'm a data science intern at Luminar Technolab.
+I'm a data science intern.
 I have a passion for extracting insights from data and using them to drive decision-making.

 Skills